jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

     plt.tight_layout()
     plt.show()

-# Generate visualization
+# Create a plot.
 key, subkey = jax.random.split(key)
-print("\nFull Forward and Reverse Process:") plot_forward_and_reverse(model, diffusion, images_test[0], subkey)
+print("\nFull forward and reverse diffusion processes:") plot_forward_and_reverse(model, diffusion, images_test[0], subkey)
 ```

 +++ {"id": "o43bRWpiM6Mt"}

 ## Summary

-This tutorial demonstrated the implementation of a diffusion model using JAX and Flax libraries.
-You explored the U-Net architecture with attention mechanisms, efficient training strategies using JIT compilation, and comprehensive visualization techniques for the diffusion process.
-The implementation showcases JAX's powerful features for high-performance machine learning, including automatic differentiation, vectorization, and just-in-time compilation.
+In this tutorial, we implemented a simple diffusion model using JAX and Flax NNX, and trained it with Optax and Flax NNX.
+The model consisted of the U-Net model architecture with attention mechanisms, the training used Flax’s NNX JIT compilation (`flax.nnx.jit`), and we also learned how to visualize the diffusion process.

-Check the [JAX documentation](https://jax.readthedocs.io/en/latest/) for more tutorials and experiments with the JAX stack.